 This is one of the more complex boundaries for being friends with an ex-wife or an ex-husband because when you have a history of being married, catching feelings becomes even easier.
 Besides this isn’t just about detecting your ex’s feelings but it’s also about controlling your own.
 You need to control yourself from giving in to the melody of memories.
 It is one of the most important self-imposed rules for being friends with an ex.

 7. Don’t pay attention to the surrounding judgment

-There is a lot of stigma surrounding being friends with an ex.
+There is a lot of stigma surrounding the idea of being friends with an ex.
 People look down on it.
 They assume that there are residual feelings behind your friendship.
-Every step of the way you’ll get asked questions like “So have you moved on?”, “Are you sure about this?”, and even “Are you trying to get back together with them?”.
-All these questions can make you second-guess your decision of being friends.
-They even have the potential of making you wonder about your feelings.
+Every step of the way you’ll be asked questions like:

 Related Reading: Expert Advice On Coping With Feeling Empty After A Breakup

 You are the last person they need love advice from.
 You need to have healthy boundaries with them and giving them unsolicited love advice isn’t healthy.
 Their love life has nothing to do with you.
 They may also feel uncomfortable taking advice from someone they once loved.
 Even if they are the one reaching out to you for guidance, it’s best to keep your rumination to yourself and not get involved in their current love life.
 Follow such boundaries with an ex when in a new relationship to prevent things from getting toxic among all the parties involved.